cisko3000/cisko3000/README.md

 # About

 I've been coding and developing apps for a long time.
-I'm passionate about designing extendeble and composable code; it took me a while to even start thinking about that.
+I'm passionate about designing extendable and composable code; it took me a while to even start thinking about that.
 When I started coding, I just wanted to get something working and out the window.
 Many things were different back then, with regard to both myself and the opportunities available.

 I am currently working at Grok (grokstream.com).
 Grok's product changes how companies leverage artificial intelligence and machine learning to deliver service assurance.
 Honestly, I don't have much time to contribute to opensource software; I find the work I do at Grok very fulfilling.
 I get to work on interesting problems alongside a diverse team of experts; data scientists, architects, devops, and front-end developers.